chatdaddy/event-bridge/README.md

 });
 ```

+As you can see, since `subscriptions` is an array, you can have multiple subscriptions, each with their own queue name, event handlers, and queue configurations.

 ### Publishing Directly to a Queue

 Sometimes you might want to publish an event directly to a queue, without any batching or to another exchange.
 You can do so using the `sendDirect` method.